BYRIO/krita-webdoc-zh/reference_manual/tools/colorize_mask.rst

    :width: 800
    :align: center

-This image has the line art for the lady seperated from the background, and what's more, the background is made up of two layers: one main and one for the details.
+This image has the line art for the lady separated from the background, and what's more, the background is made up of two layers: one main and one for the details.

 First, select the colorize mask editing tool while having the lineart layer selected. |mouseleft| the canvas will add a colorize mask to the layer.
 You can also |mouseright| the line art layer, and then :guilabel:`Add --> Colorize Mask`.
 The line art will suddenly become really weird, this is the prefiltering which are filters through which we put the lineart to make the algorithm easier to use.
 The tool options overview below shows which options control that.